 In addition, if you fail to seek medical treatment, or ignore follow-up treatment, you will send a message to the insurance company that your crash was trivial.
 Insurance companies will look for any reason to reduce compensation.

 If you were injured or your loved one died in a bicycle crash, you will need an experienced attorney on your side.
-Contact the Law Offices of Scott M. Miller, P.A. for a free and confidential consultation.
+Contact the Law Offices of Scott M. Miller, PLLC for a free and confidential consultation.
 We serve clients in Longwood and Orlando.